spollard/josh-works.github.io/_pages/about.md

 I put work way down here because I aspire for it to belong way down here.
 I want it (and related side-projects) to not be the thing that provides my primary sense of meaning and satisfaction.
 I fail hard at this.

-Most recently, I worked at [Litmus](https://litmus.com/) on the Customer Success team.
-Litmus is a tool for email marketers, and I spent my days making sure all of our customers are getting as much value from the tool as possible.
-It is in some ways much more complicated than that, in others exactly that simple.
+I'm a developer at Wombat Security and do maintenance and development on one of the pieces of infrastructure there.
+I enjoy it deeply.
+Wombat is based in Pittsburgh, but I work 100% remotely.

-My job done well means our customers stay with us for a long time, and are really happy to be with us.
-Litmus' success as a company is directly tied to the success of our customers.
+Before that, I worked at [Litmus](https://litmus.com/) on the Customer Success team, and at various times wore hats labeled "enterprise sales", "inbound API sales", "customer success", "customer support", and many other things.
+I worked 100% remotely, though I got to see some or all of the company a few times a year.

 #### Remote and asynchronous

-My entire time at Litmus, I worked remotely, I saw most of my coworkers ~2x/year, and lived in the same time zone as almost none of them.
+My entire time at Wombat and Litmus, I worked remotely, most of my coworkers a few times a year, and lived in the same time zone as almost none of them.

 I was [once interviewed on working remotely]({{ site.baseurl }}{% link _posts/2016-03-16-my-interview-with-pajamasio.md %}), and believe that in the right context, the constraints imposed by remote work can improve the quality of your work.
 (I'm in the habit of _writing everything down_ and summarize and itemize everything.
 See the top of this post, and that index?
 It's habit, made by working remotely. _You cannot over-communicate in a remote environment._)